 Kidsmoke are set to release their debut album, A Vision in the Dark this June on Libertino records.
 A delicious set of dreamy propulsive pop songs tackling the unbearable lightness of being throughout.
 Addressesing topics such as helplessness, relationship dilemmas, negative influences, and even those moments when you have to sit back and laugh at yourself. see the wistful textures and spiralling gaze guitars of recent single ‘The Bluest You’.

-While ‘She Takes You Under’, which tackles the subject of dealing with your demons in order to move forward.
+While the epic power pop of ‘She Takes You Under’, which tackles the subject of dealing with your demons in order to move forward.
 Lance explains: “The song’s narrative follows someone at odds with themselves; being aware that issues need addressing but feeling reluctant to go back down the rabbit hole.
 It centres around my experiences with counselling and talk therapy.”

 Wrexham’s Kidsmoke have put together a ten song lockdown playlist for us: